material-motion/material-motion/dictionary.md

 Term: moveFrom(point)

-Moves the target to the provided position.
+Moves the target from the provided position.

 Modifiers: